CiscoDevNet/terraform-provider-aci/docs/resources/endpoint_tag_ip.md

 ## Importing

-An existing Endpoint Tag Ip can be [imported](https://www.terraform.io/docs/import/index.html) into this resource with its distinguished name (DN), via the following command:
+An existing Endpoint Tag IP can be [imported](https://www.terraform.io/docs/import/index.html) into this resource with its distinguished name (DN), via the following command:

 ```
 terraform import aci_endpoint_tag_ip.example_tenant uni/tn-{name}/eptags/epiptag-[{ip}]-{ctxName}
 ```

-Starting in Terraform version 1.5, an existing Endpoint Tag Ip can be imported using [import blocks](https://developer.hashicorp.com/terraform/language/import) via the following configuration:
+Starting in Terraform version 1.5, an existing Endpoint Tag IP can be imported using [import blocks](https://developer.hashicorp.com/terraform/language/import) via the following configuration:

 ```